agustinbarriosuptp/Group-A1-Final-Project/README.md

 - Iván Portilla F11203117
 ---

 Welcome to the **Introduction To Robotics FINAL PROJECT**!
 This repository includes the main robotics project: a custom-built **Robotic Arm**.
-This project integrate electrical and mechanical engineering.
+This project integrates electrical and mechanical engineering.

 ---

 ## Section 1: Introduction to Robotics FINAL PROJECT: Custom Robotic Arm

-This section describes our custom-designed **Robotic Arm** project, covering electrical, and mechanical engineering.
+This section describes our custom-designed **Robotic Arm** project, covering electrical and mechanical engineering.

 ### 🛠️ 1.
 Overview